Empowering girls in Peru through science

 The Mini Academy of Science and Technology (MaCTec) was awarded the 2017 UNESCO Prize for Girls’ and Women’s Education for its “Mobile MaCTec Bus Labs/Mini Academy of Science and Technology” project.
-MaCTec is a non-profit organization empowering young Peruvian girls in rural areas through quality science education and helping to reduce the gender gap in science, technology, engineering and mathematics (STEM) fields.
-It was founded in 2012 by four Peruvians (one scientist and three young students) and reaches girls from 8 to 11 years old.
+MaCTec is a non-profit organization empowering young Peruvian girls from urban and rural areas through quality science education and helping to reduce the gender gap in science, technology, engineering and mathematics (STEM) fields.
+It was founded in 2012 by four Peruvians (one scientist and three graduate students) and reaches girls from 8 to 11 years old.

 Who benefits from the Mini Academy of Science and Technology (MaCTec), and why?